What are Dividend Aristocrats?

 Dividend continuity is important when selecting dividend stocks.

 This refers to the number of consecutive years in which the company has not reduced its dividend.
-As the minimum requirement for dividend aristocrats is 25 consecutive dividend increases, this requirement is always met by dividend aristocrats.
+As the minimum requirement for Dividend Aristocrats is 25 consecutive dividend increases, this requirement is always met by Dividend Aristocrats.

-Dividend aristocrats - as ETF or share?
+Dividend Aristocrats - as ETF or Stock?

 What ETFs are available?